mourginakis/gpubacktest/README.md

 # gpubacktest

-some people think it's impossible to backtest on a gpu...
+some people think it's not possible to backtest on a gpu because the problem isn't parallelizable...
-but it's not.
+but that's not true.

 ### Setup